i Statutory provisions and public enforcers

 ii Trends and outlook

 The NCA has for many years focused on competition in local markets, which has led to a higher number of prohibition decisions than in comparable jurisdictions with a more neutral focus.
-The same focus has led the NCA to have one of the highest global ratios of prohibition decisions compared to the number of launched Phase II investigations: for example, in 2016 (97 merger cases) a Phase II investigation was launched in three cases, and all three cases ended with a prohibition decision.
-It remains to be seen whether this approach will be endorsed by the (new) Competition Appeals Tribunal.
+The same focus has led the NCA to have one of the highest global ratios of prohibition decisions compared to the number of launched Phase II investigations.
+In 2019, one in three interventions was a prohibition decision.

-The NCA's 2019 enforcement focus will particularly target competition in the grocery sector.
+The NCA's 2020 enforcement focus will, as in 2019, particularly target competition in the grocery sector.

 On merger control, the NCA has retained its focus on local markets, which likely will generate outright prohibition decisions in cases raising concerns.
 It remains to be seen whether the NCA's approach will be endorsed by the Competition Appeals Tribunal.

 The most noteworthy antitrust case globally is the Atlantic Farmed Salmon case, with a nexus in Norway and ongoing investigations by, inter alia, the European Commission and the US Department of Justice.

 The most significant issue in relation to public enforcement of the state aid rules is the increased use of block-exempted aid pursuant to the GBER.

 No major, material changes to the CA are expected in 2020.